 As of today, roughly 9.5% of Americans are unemployed.
 Times are tough.
 People are getting laid off and are struggling to find new jobs.
-We try to keep it pretty light-hearted around here, but there’s nothing funny about this struggle.
+We try to keep it pretty light-hearted around here, but there’s nothing funny about this struggle (especially if you’re also trying to work on debt management).
 Finding work in this economy is a challenge and, just like any challenge, it will take time and effort to get the best results.
-Here are some steps that may help you get on the path to employment.
+We have some tips that may help you get on the path to employment.

 After losing a job, it’s time to take inventory of your finances and create a personal budget.
 With no money coming in, you need to know how much you have and how long it will last.
-The average job search lasts about 5 months, so budget accordingly.
+The average job search lasts about 5 months, so our credit counseling advice is to budget accordingly.
 One helpful tip is that you can write off the expenses you incur during the job search on your tax return.
 This includes travel expenses, parking, resume printing, etc.

 Make sure your resume is up to date and relevant to the job/industry you want.
 When applying for a job, tailor your resume buy using keywords from the job description.
 Don’t be afraid to frequently retool the wording.
 Hiring managers will sometimes just run a batch of resumes though a keyword program to sort out the most appropriate candidates.
 Also, write different cover letters for each job to which you’re applying.
 No generic stuff.
 That’s not how to grab attention.
 Lastly, have a colleague or friend critique your resume.
 It never hurts to get someone’s opinion before you send it off.